List of criminal organizations in DC Comics: Evil Factory

-Established by Darkseid as an opposing entity to Project Cadmus, the Evil Factory was headed by Mokkari and Simyan who spawned monsters for their master.
+Established by Darkseid as an opposing entity to Project Cadmus, the Evil Factory was headed by Mokkari and Simyan, who spawned monsters for their master.

 Evil One's cult

 The cult of Craetur the Evil One, a powerful demonic being in Skartaris.

 Evil Three

 Three brothers who tried to rule Krypton in U-Ban, Kizo, and Mala.

 Expediters, Inc.

 A group of mercenaries made up of Pointman, Glacier, Flame, Mountain, and the Dark.

 Extreme Enhancement Module subjects

 The recipient of Extreme Enhancement Modules by aliens, Nunzio, Nancy, Carlos, Moe, Bridget, and Reggie chose to become a group of supervillains.

 Extremists

-The Extremists are a group of supervillains that came from the other-dimensional world of Angor and are modeled after characters from Marvel Comics.
+The Extremists are a group of supervillains that came from the other-dimensional world of Angor.
+They are all modeled after characters from Marvel Comics.

 The first incarnation consists of Lord Havok (modeled after Doctor Doom), Dreamslayer (modeled after Dormammu), Gorgon (modeled after Doctor Octopus), Tracer (modeled after Sabretooth), Doctor Diehard (modeled after Magneto), Carny (modeled after Arcade), and Barracuda (modeled after Tiger Shark).

-Dreamslayer was later contracted by Overmaster to form a variation of the Extremists called the New Extremists which consist of Brute, Cloudburst, Death Angel, Gunshot, and Meanstreak.
+Dreamslayer was contracted by Overmaster to form a variation of the Extremists called the New Extremists which consist of Brute, Cloudburst, Death Angel, Gunshot, and Meanstreak.